-The 2007 legislature funded the Judicial Council to staff the inter-branch Criminal Justice Working Group (CJWG), which collaborates on ways to improve Alaska's criminal justice system.
-The group meets regularly to resolve inter-branch issues, and to focus on longer term projects.
+In 2007 the Legislature funded the Judicial Council to staff the inter-branch Criminal Justice Working Group (CJWG), which collaborates on ways to improve Alaska's criminal justice system.
+The group meets regularly to resolve inter-branch issues, and to improve the system's efficiency and effectiveness.
 In its role as staff, the Judicial Council provides CJWG with meeting coordination, research, and investigation.

 Membership on the CJWG includes commissioners and top policymakers from the state departments of Corrections, Health and Social Services, Labor and Workforce Development, Public Safety, Law, Education, and the Mental Health Trust Authority.
-Other members include the heads of the Alaska Public Defender Agency and the Office of Public Advocacy; the Administrative Director of the Alaska Court System and the deputy director; the Judicial Council Executive Director; the U.S. Marshall; the Anchorage Municipal Prosecutor; and the Director of the Office of Victims' Rights.
-In 2015-2016, the CJWG was co-chaired by Alaska Supreme Court Justice Joel Bolger and Lieutenant Governor Byron Mallott, who was succeeded by Alaska Department of Public Safety Commissioner Walt Monegan.
+Other members include the heads of the Alaska Public Defender Agency and the Office of Public Advocacy; the Administrative Director of the Alaska Court System and the deputy director; the Judicial Council Executive Director; the U.S. Marshal; the Anchorage Municipal Prosecutor; and the Director of the Office of Victims' Rights.
+In 2017-2018, the CJWG was co-chaired by Alaska Supreme Court Justice Joel Bolger and Alaska Department of Public Safety Commissioner Walt Monegan.
+In 2019, Attorney General Kevin Clarkson will replace former Commissioner Monegan as co-chair.

-Due to overlap between Alaska Criminal Justice Commission membership and the Criminal Justice Working Group membership, and the focus necessitated by the Justice Reinvestment Initiative partnership, the Criminal Justice Working Group did not meet between November 2015 and August 2016.
-With the resumption of meetings in 2016, the Criminal Justice Working Group agreed to partner with the Alaska Criminal Justice Commission to compile and analyze data mandated by SB 91.
-The groups will consider what measures of effectiveness and other outcomes should be developed from the data, which will be compiled and analyzed by the Judicial Council in cooperation with the University of Alaska Justice Information Center (AJIC).
-They will decide what time periods the data should cover, what variables should be included (guided by the SB 91 requirements), how they should be defined, and what forms the reports should take.
+The Criminal Justice Working Group has partnered with the Alaska Criminal Justice Commission to compile and analyze data to evaluate the impact of criminal justice reform in Alaska.
+The groups have considered what measures of effectiveness and other outcomes to develop from the data, which has been compiled and analyzed by the Judicial Council in cooperation with the University of Alaska Justice Information Center (AJiC).
+Guided by the requirements in AS 44.19.645, they decided what time periods the data should cover, what variables should be included, how they should be defined, and what forms the reports should take.